Metascreen: Use of urine as a diagnostic biofluid

 As a major organ for excretion, the kidney removes waste materials and chemicals from the body, such as increased concentrations of intermediary metabolites of a particular pathway, making urine (the waste product from the kidney) particularly useful for medical diagnostics.
-The key advantages of using urine as a biofluid are: (1) its sterility; (2) accessibility and non-invasive method of collection; and (3) it being largely free from interfering proteins or lipids.
+The key advantages of using urine as a biofluid are: (1) its sterility.
+(2) accessibility and non-invasive method of collection; and (3) it being largely free from interfering proteins or lipids.

 Although the human urine metabolome is a subset of the human serum metabolome, more than 484 compounds identified in urine by Bouatra et al. (either experimentally or via literature review) were not previously reported to be in blood.
 The same group hypothesised that this is because the kidneys do an extraordinary job of removing and/or concentrating certain metabolites from the blood, hence, compounds far below the limit of detection in blood (using today's instrumentation) are well above the detection limit in urine.
 This difference, combined with the ability of the kidneys to handle abnormally high or abnormally low concentrations of metabolites, makes urine a particularly useful biofluid for medical diagnostics.
 In fact, urinary metabolites have been used to characterize nearly 220 diseases.

 Controversies

 Cordlife announced in October 2013 that Cordlife India has introduced Metascreen service through a strategic collaboration with Navigene Genetic Science, a genetic diagnostic and research company.
 In 2014, Navigene was embroiled in a controversy where its founders were accused of data and scientific research theft and fined for INR 3 Million by the Adjudicating Authority of the Department of Information Technology, Government of India.
-Navigene rejected all allegations and has filed a writ petition (No. WP/3291/2014) with the High Court of Mumbai to challenge and squash the order.
+Navigene rejected all allegations and has filed a writ petition (No. WP/3291/2014) with the High Court of Mumbai to challenge and quash the order.